Frequently Asked Questions

 To update Sonaric to the latest version, simply re-run the installation script:

-sh -c "$(curl -fsSL http://get.sonaric.xyz/scripts/install.sh)"
+sh -c "$(curl -fsSL https://get.sonaric.xyz/scripts/install.sh)"

 The script will detect the existing installation and update it to the latest release.